 |Sandy is also our Trophy secretary.
 'Bio' to follow.|

 |Loretta 'accidently' discovered Newfoundlands in 1980 and fell in love with breed.
 She has shown and breed three litters and at the moment owns two Newfoundlands (one of which is a welfare dog) and a Border Terrier.
 Both Newfoundlands have participated at carting events and, like most Newfoundlands, enjoy swimming.
 Loretta is also a volunteer for the Greyhound Trust.|

 Sara has supported the Club since its inception and has previously been owned by two Newfoundlands - Ffion and Kayleigh.
+She has now been taken over by her latest fur baby Newf - Kubeba.
 She has tried her hand at all aspects of Newf challenge including showing, draught and water work.

 In addition to her role as a committee member, Sara is also our Newf News editor.